sfissel/sfissel/README.md

 - 🎓  Current: M.S. in Data Science @ UVA School of Data Science, Previous: B.A. in Economics, Minor in Data Science @ UVA
 - 💼 Currently working on Continuous Glucose Monitoring Capstone Project
 - 🌱 I’m currently learning about Deep Learning, Big Data Systems, and NLP
-- 📫 How to reach me: https://www.linkedin.com/in/stephaniefissel/
-- 😄 Pronouns: she/her

 ## 🔧 Technologies & Tools